dougeby/IntuneDocs/intune/app-protection-policies.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

+Learn how to create and assign Microsoft Intune app protection policies to your users.
+This topic also describes how to make changes to existing policies.

 ## Before you begin

 If you're looking for instructions in the Intune classic portal, see [how to create app protection policies](https://docs.microsoft.com/intune-classic/deploy-use/create-and-deploy-mobile-app-management-policies-with-microsoft-intune).